Hiroaki-K4/func_opt/README.md

-# Function optimization
+# Optimization
-This repository implements typical methods for computing optimization for multivariable functions.
-These are all iterative solution methods that search for a direction in which the function increases or decreases from a given initial position in the domain of the function, move in that direction, and repeat this until convergence.
+This repository implements optimization calculations for multivariate functions and statistical optimization.

 <br></br>